 What are the highland F roads in Iceland?

-The country’s F roads are gravel tracks, sometimes rough and littered with potholes, which provide seasonal access into the mountainous interior.
+Iceland's F roads are known as gravel roads, sometimes rough and littered with potholes, which provide seasonal access into the mountainous interior.
 Often a highland road doesn’t open until mid to late June, and most are closed before September’s finished.
 In winter, the heavy snowfalls and uneven surfaces make them too dangerous to use.
 No wonder, then, that few people make their home in the interior.
 You don’t have these problems if you live near the ring road or in Reykjavik!

 Why should you visit?